MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDevice.md

 ### -Resource

 Add this parameter to query the **SMS_Resource** class for device information.
 This class shouldn't be restricted by role-based access.
 The output is the same as with the **Get-CMResource** cmdlet.
 This output has minimal properties for the device.
-For more detailed properties, use don't use this parameter, or use the **-CollectionMember** parameter.
+For more detailed properties, don't add this parameter, or use the **-CollectionMember** parameter.

 ```yaml
 Type: SwitchParameter